communitybridge/docs/Easycla_pre_requisites/EasyCLA_pre_requisite.md

 2. Add a CLA Group.
 3. Add Contributor License Agreements).
 4. Add GitHub repositories or Gerrit instances to enforce CLA monitoring.

-### Contributor

-You are a _contributor_ \(developer\) if you contribute code to GitHub or Gerrit projects.
-With EasyCLA, you will follow different workflows depending on whether the project is hosted on GitHub or Gerrit, and whether you contribute on behalf of a company or yourself as an individual:

-* **GitHub company contributor**: confirm your association with a company that has a signed Corporate Contributor License Agreement.
-* **GitHub individual contributor**: sign an Individual Contributor License Agreement.
-* **Gerrit company contributor**: confirm your association with a company that has a signed Corporate Contributor License Agreement.
-* **Gerrit individual contributor**: sign an Individual Contributor License Agreement.

 ### Corporate CLA Manager